This post is sponsored by P&G but all opinions are my own.

 Print the 1st Trimester Pregnancy Checklist

 Now that you’ve seen the task for each week, click here to print our pregnancy checklist for the 1st trimester.
 You can hang it in your office by your other to-do lists or stick it to the front of the fridge so it’s easy to follow along with.
-Then, check back here, where we’ll be sharing our 2nd trimester checklist in a couple of weeks!
+Continue on with our checklist countdown with this 2nd trimester checklist!

 Click Here: 1st Trimester Checklist Printable